dart-lang/site-www/src/_guides/libraries/library-tour.md

 encoding that can represent every character in the Unicode character set.

-The dart:convert library works in both web apps and command-line apps.
-To use it, import dart:convert.
+To use this library, import dart:convert.

 <?code-excerpt "misc/test/library_tour/convert_test.dart (import)"?>
 ```dart